DarkNisa/DarkNIsa/README.md

 -
 - 🏢 Work as Data Analytic in Alfa Bank
 - 🔭 I’m currently learning LR Matrix Decompositions
+- 2 years of commercial experience in BI in 2 out of top 5 Belarusian Banks

 Languages
 -